prolixab/learnrevit/modules/module01/exercise1.md

     ![](media\image3.png)

-Create interior walls
+### Create interior walls

-1. Continue adding interior walls to the building model shown in the video tutorial, using the underlay drawing as a guide to determine their location.
+1. Continue adding interior walls to the building model using the underlay drawing as a guide to determine their location.

 2. Add new interior walls using the Generic 3\" (.08 m) wall type.
-    Place the walls

-    by setting the location line to either the Finish Face:Exterior or Finish

-    Face:Interior and tracing the corresponding edge of the walls shown in the underlay drawing.
+    Place the walls by setting the location line to either the Finish Face:Exterior or Finish Face:Interior and tracing the corresponding edge of the walls shown in the underlay drawing.

     *Note: Placement of walls is direction dependent relative to the